A Custom URL Shortener: The key to Branding Your Links to Increase Reach and Engagement

 Sometimes you want to share a Facebook post on Twitter, or in a Slack channel.

-Use a personalized short link, because people like real words instead of random mixed of numbers and letters.
+Use a personalized short link, because people like real words instead of random mixture of numbers and letters.

 Don’t share quality content with generic links: